|

 to John S for assisting launch & Mike D & Allen T for assisting landing.

-A good days flying was had by many.
-Report by Roy Menage A check of XC wind map showed that Bournemouth might be on for a late
+A check of XC wind map showed that Bournemouth might be on for a late

 afternoon flight.
 I arrived to see Steve A in the air although the wind